 On this trip, you can easily say the right words, batten down the hatches with that steely determination.
 But to really fly free of negative odds, you must believe in your heart.
 It’s not enough to tell yourself.
 And this is where I can help.
 If you are prepared to believe that you can improve your odds with a full heart, I will get you to a state where you ignore the odds.
 Because there is always an exception.

-When was the last time you made a decision from your heart, not some calculations that made you feel the illusion of control?
+When was the last time you decided from your heart, not some calculations that made you feel the illusion of control?

 How many times have you been told, ‘relax, it will happen’?
 I’ll get you there with easy steps to boost your fertility.
 We’re not going to run around every health food shop in the town trying to get weird roots that boost your chances of conceiving.
 We’re going to give you things you can do to increase your conception chances that are fun.
 That will bring joy into your lives.
 As a couple.
 And all the while, I’ll be working your feet with reflexology techniques that have been shown to increase your physical fertility and therefore may boost your odds when trying to conceive.

-I won’t guarantee that you’ll be pregnant within a certain period of time.
+I won’t guarantee that you’ll be pregnant within a certain period.
 But, what I will do is give you everything I know.
-I will work with you and your personal fertility journey and if you commit to come and see me regularly within a year we’ll have figured out the best way to increase the odds of pregnancy and you’ll be able to pregnant faster.
+I will work with you and your personal fertility journey and if you commit to come and see me regularly within a year, we’ll have figured out the best way to increase the odds of pregnancy and you’ll be able to get pregnant faster.

-So, to increase your chances of conceiving and successfully carrying your child full term, in the first instance, drop me a text on 07757 946023 and let’s start working out what’s the best course to improve your fertility and increase the likelihood of becoming pregnant.
+So, to increase your chances of conceiving and successfully carrying your child full term, drop me a text on 07757 946023 and let’s work out what’s the best course to improve your fertility and increase the likelihood of becoming pregnant.

 In the field of Reflexology for cancer patients and cancer care, in 2009 62% of cancer units in the UK provided reflexology and it was second only to counselling.
 This vulnerable and very unwell group have nothing but good things to say about reflexology massage cancer care, with the only complaint being lack of availability of appointments: